trisha-agni/makemore/README.txt

 Math:
 - Probability distribution: gives the probabilities of all possible outcomes
 - Likelihood: product of all individual parameter probabilities
-  - Log likelihood is often easier to work with
+  - Log-likelihood is often easier to work with

 AI:
 - Special start and end characters (add more later)